 All children in EYFS and KS1 are also entitled to a Universal Free School Meal.
 We advise parents to choose this option for their children as it meets the schools food standard and is nutritiously balanced.
 If your child brings a packed lunch to school, please make sure there are no products that contain nuts (this does include many chocolate spreads) as we have children with allergies.
 Please also do not send your child to school with sweets or fizzy drinks in their lunch boxes.
 Some ideas can be found here

 Homework and reading expectations

-Children will be given reading books in the next few weeks.
-(We are currently re-assessing the children to get the correct book band).
+Children are given reading books.
 It is important that your child reads as much as possible at home as this will help them.
 Key words will be sent home on cards for children to learn to read.
-The first sets of words are the Teddy Words cards (see the link below), then children will move onto the robot words.
-We are aware that some children did not finish their Year R teddy words so children will be given any words
+The first sets of words are the Teddy Words cards then children will move onto the robot words.

 What to do if you have any worries or concerns